mr-intj-22/budget-planner/README.md

 ## Privacy

-This app is 100% local-first:
-- All data stored in browser's IndexedDB
+- **100% Client-side**: All data is stored securely in your browser's IndexedDB.
-- No external API calls
-- No authentication required
-- Works offline
+- **Privacy Mode**: Mask absolute figures for use in public spaces.
+- **Offline First**: Most features work entirely without an internet connection.
+- **External APIs**: Uses `open.er-api.com` solely for fetching live currency exchange rates.
-- Your financial data never leaves your device
+- **No Data Collection**: Your financial data never leaves your device.

 ## License